Georgia’s Achievements at International Olympiads

 Project Partners

 The project’s general supporter is TBC, which for many years has actively supported the development of education and technology in Georgia.
-The project partners are: UN Women, the ICT Association in Georgia, the development company Bloxy, the American technology company LINEATE, and the global technology company EPAM.
+The project partners are: UN Women, Tech Association of Georgia, the development company Bloxy, the American technology company LINEATE, the global technology company EPAM and McDonald’s Georgia.

 In addition, under the organization of the Georgian Artificial Intelligence Association, the National AI Olympiad is held annually, with the goal of selecting Georgia’s national team for the International AI Olympiad.
 The Olympiad is delivered in partnership with Business and Technology University and with TBC’s general support.